 If you miss filing your weekly claim during the week following the Saturday end date and attempt to file at a later date, you will receive a message indicating that there is no record of your Social Security Number in our database.
 Benefit week ending dates are uploaded to our database each week.
 If you do not file your weekly claims each week (during one of the 5 days after the Saturday end date) the week is deleted from the database and you will need to telephone the Call Center to resume timely filing.

+File Weekly Claims Weekly claims for UI benefits may be filed online at AZUI.com or through our Telephone Information and Payment System.
 The first time you use either the internet or telephone weekly claim filing system, you will be asked to select a permanent PIN.
 You will choose your own, four-digit secret number to use when filing future weekly claims and to obtain payment information.
 Your PIN can be any combination of numbers except all zeros (0000), all nines (9999), or any symbols (#, *).

 Both systems are available during the hours of Sunday 12:01AM/Mountain Standard Time and Friday 6:00PM/Mountain Standard Time.
 If you do not file your claim by 6:00 p.m.
 Friday, you must contact the Call Center to resume timely filing.